Sitar tuning tune your sitar ravi shankar style vilayat khan style tuning chart sitar fret tying jawari video sitar information

 My good friend Peter Cutchey (R.I.P.) who founded Buckingham music and I used to joke about this, he was dealing in instruments from India and I was moonlighting at it at a time when sources for good instruments were still quite rare.
 About the only place for 'good' instruments was Ali Akbar Music college, where I had bought my first sitar some 25+ years ago.
 Things had obviously changed later but generally the stuff offered everywhere else was mass-produced glorified firewood, usually somewhat unplayable, offered by dealers with no interest or experience with Indian instruments waiting for their next "meal of fool"....

 What is it exactly that makes a good instrument?
 Descriptions abound everywhere and funny enough almost all instruments seem to be PROFESSIONAL QUALITY.
 Well, "professional quality" is so over-used that I'm refusing to use it for the most part except for the tablas.
 The fact is, professional players generally have a personal rapport with a few makers in India such as Hiren Roy, Sanjay or Ajay Sharma, etc. Some of them, most notably those playing Vilayat Khan style sitars will use a lesser known maker and take off the name tag so as to not unduly promote them.
+Unless, of course, there's a kickback...but that's another subject for some other time.
 Often touring musicians will bring several instruments and play the jawari out of them and then flog them on admiring wishful students who willingly participate.
 A good way to get a good sitar sometimes.....

 Most sitars, (not all though) start their life as a blank or "white instrument", or "body", whatever you wish to call it.
-The majority of sitar bodies are made in West Bengal on the outskirts of Kolkata by the thousands and the quality depends on how good the wood is and the skill of the structure person.
+The majority of sitar bodies are made in West Bengal on the outskirts of Kolkata by the thousands and most are of dubious quality (a nice word for crappy).
 A sitar 'maker' is actually more of a 'fitter' these days.
 He of course knows in theory how to make the entire instrument usually but it makes more sense to buy the body outright.
 The better makers often have more involvement in selecting the body, wood can be selected or given ahead of time or in the absence of a good selection they'll make their own if need be.
 The maker receives the sitar in unfinished state, no holes for pegs, no frets or bridge.
 This is where the art of making is most important....the Tabli or soundboard will be taken off and reshaped according to the type of tone needed.
 Markings for the peg holes are measured, etc. The very best makers will string up the instrument then with a bridge with rough jawari and then let the instrument sit for a week or two as the neck will bend slightly (it's OK).
 This is so it settles in before the sympathetic peg holes are drilled to ensure that the fret setting will be correct.
 Proper selection of wood and a masters touch is needed which drives up the price.
 You are absolutely not going to get this in a cheap sitar that you find on ebay, it'll never happen.

 If you have a cheap sitar and find that to change the scale causes your fret to run up against the peg then you are the proud owner of a pre-drilled sitar.
 These leave various unknown craftsman's shop at lumberyards, etc. in varying degrees of finish.
 More often than not, they're completely done before getting to various shops.
 A top maker will not use these, or at least on his best offerings he won't.
 A quality maker will fit the pegs, frets, and bridge himself.
-He will string up the main strings with a bridge on and let it sit for a few weeks as a slight curve will develop in the neck which is normal.
+Mohan Lal, and myself with the Srishtis for example will string up the main strings with a bridge on and let it sit for a few weeks as a slight curve will develop in the neck which is normal.
 After a period of time when the wood has settled, the frets are put on and then the pegs drilled and installed.
-Some makers will age the structures, I've seen them aged up to 15 years from Mohan Lal for example.

-So if you have the notion of your instrument being made in a cave at the source of the Ganges by a mystical sitar maker wearing nothing but a dhoti and chanting mantras, it's time to put it aside!!
+If you have the notion of your instrument being made in a cave at the source of the Ganges by a mystical sitar maker wearing nothing but a dhoti and chanting mantras, it's time to put it aside!!
 The mass-produced instruments are big business in India, the sitar is quite popular throughout the world.
-Sadly, there are few great makers left and we are just trying to focus on keeping them busy.
-My personal feeling is that eventually the day may come when all you'll be able to get will be mediocre sitars from India, it's almost that way now.
+Sadly, there are few great makers left.
+The most famous and capable now is Rajesh Sharma of Mohan Lal & Sons.
+They produce exceptional instruments.
+The instruments from my in house label Srishti are a good as well for a Kolkata type sound..
+My personal feeling is that eventually the day will come when all you'll be able to get will be mediocre sitars from India, it's almost that way now.
 Get a good one while you can, regardless of where you buy it!!
-Hopefully young talented people will emerge to continue the tradition.
-We are doing our small part to help by promoting worthy instrument makers.
-To be continued.....
+Hopefully young talented people will emerge in the future, we can always hope!